70 Miles of highway mapping to full engineering design in 99 days

 Keeping pace with demanding deadlines

 Given the short delivery time of full design deliverables, E.L.
-Robinson began with the mobile mapping data acquisition immediately.
+Robinson Engineering began with the mobile mapping data acquisition immediately.
 The challenge was with completing the engineering deliverables needed from the mobile data – this is where the Leica Pegasus:Two mobile sensor platform user network provided a significant advantage.
-Rice Associates, Inc., a geospatial services firm that provides conventional surveying, in-house photogrammetry, static, mobile, and terrestrial LiDAR scanning, was also an owner of the Pegasus:Two mobile sensor platform.
-They were able to support E.L.
-Robinson with the data extraction capacity to help meet the project timeline.
+Rice Associates, Inc., a geospatial services firm that provides conventional surveying, in-house photogrammetry, static, mobile, and terrestrial LiDAR scanning, also owns Leica Pegasus:Two mobile sensor platform.
+The company was able to support E.L.
+Robinson Engineering with the data extraction capacity to help meet the project timeline.

 “Surveying a highway requires capturing enormous amount of data with the highest precision and standards.
 The Leica Pegasus:Two enabled us to collect millions of points per second; the team mapped 5 miles per day, and it took us only 14 days for the complete data extraction of the 70 miles of a two-lane highway,” said Obadyah Foord, regional director at Rice Associates.

-Given that both companies, E.L Robinson and Rice Associates, use the same hardware and software, the data integration and exchange were seamless; bringing scheduled delivery of data and keeping engineers moving forward into final design without delays.
+Given that both companies, E.L.
+Robinson Engineering and Rice Associates, use the same hardware and software, the data integration and exchange were seamless; bringing scheduled delivery of data and keeping engineers moving forward into final design without delays.

 Thriving on a challenging project

-Thirty-six Real Time Kinematics (RTK) base stations were used for this project to locate targets and other topographic features.
-While 120 mobile scanner targets were used to control the mobile scan, these were scanned at 40 kilometres per hour with a target every 610 metre.
+A total of 36 Real Time Kinematics (RTK) base stations were used for this project to locate targets and other topographic features.
+While 120 mobile scanner targets were used to control the mobile scan, these were scanned at 40 kilometres per hour with a target every 610 metres.
 A DTM was created for the highway design, which included: